 The platform provides funding options that are essentially merchant cash advances and invoice factoring.
 Through its Instant Access option, merchants can get a daily advance of 80% of their sales from the previous day.
 Payability can also purchase future receivables through the Instant Advance option, where you get 75% to 150% of your monthly revenue.
 You remit a fixed percentage (12% to 25%) of your sales until the advance has been paid.

 To qualify for Instant Access, you need at least $10,000 in monthly sales for at least three months.
-For Instant Advance, you need to hit $50,000 average monthly sales for nine months.
+For Instant Advance, you need to hit $50,000 in average monthly sales for nine months.

 Wayflyer helps businesses through revenue-based financing.
 The platform provides flexible funding options that can be spent on marketing, inventory, and other business needs.

 You must connect your marketplace or processor platform like Amazon, Shopify, WooCommerce, or Stripe to Wayflyer.
 It will then crunch the available information and provide you with funding offers.
 The platform practically buys a portion of your total sales and makes funding available as an advance.
 Depending on your business, you can get funding worth $10,000 up to $20 million.